Dragons & Detours

 Portals & Possibilities

 Jaedyn’s writing world is in total chaos.
-She’s a writer living in a magical cottage on the edge of the In-Between—a story realm where teacup dragons puff lavender mist, her Pomeranian, Riley, offers snarky opinions, and unfinished stories hover like orphaned pages.
+She’s a writer living in a magical cottage in the In-Between—a story realm where baby dragons puff lavender mist, Pomeranians offer snarky opinions, and unfinished stories hover like orphaned pages.

 Quills & Consequences